asastats/docs/requested-features.md

 - [ ] Use links as subsection headings in accordion
 - [ ] Display mini asset icons in accordion view of LP pool pairings
 - [ ] Change ALGO/USD to logo/Symbol
+- [ ] Move ALGO/USD to more prominent spot
 - [ ] Make toggle always on top while scrolling down

 #### Community tasks